Achieving NTPI® Fellow status denotes the highest level of distinction in representation.

 At its core, NTPI is a three-level program developed to sharpen the skills of enrolled practitioners at all stages of their careers.
 With each level of this program, participants expand their knowledge and skills, and gain the confidence needed to successfully guide their clients through the often challenging maze of IRS codes, internal regulations, and agency structure.

 Enrolled agents who successfully complete Levels 1, 2 and 3 (in order) join the ranks of the prestigious NAEA National Tax Practice Institute™ Fellows.
 Fellows are the crème de la crème of representation experts, and are highly qualified to represent their clients.
-Prospective clients using the “Find an Enrolled Agent” directory can even search for a Fellow.
+Prospective clients using the “Find an Enrolled Agent” directory can even search for an NTPI Fellow.
 The member profiles of Fellows also showcase their designation, adding a level of distinction illustrating their additional expertise.
 See the list of NTPI Fellows.

-NAEA also offers a graduate level in representation which is open for NTPI Fellows and other highly-qualified representation practitioners.
+NAEA also offers a graduate level track in representation which is open for NTPI Fellows and other highly-qualified representation practitioners.
 In these sessions, nationally-recognized speakers engage participants in high-level discussions on key topics.
 The graduate level program encourages networking and building relationships that provide inspiration and support for all participants.